The History of Air Purifiers

 While the whole purpose of air purification and what it is meant to do is mostly the same for all air purifiers, there are many different techniques that can be used.
 Each technique offers different benefits and advantages and should be given serious consideration from those interested in purchasing an air purifier.

-There are four main types of purification techniques.
+When using a smoke air purifier in the home you should know four main types of purification techniques.
 These different techniques include PhotoPlasma Technology, Thermodynamic Sterilization (TSS), Ultraviolet Germicidal Irradiation and Filter.
 Of the four, the filter technique is the most well known by the general public.

 PhotoPlasma Technology works to capture various air pollutants and then convert the pollutant into CO2 and H2O.
 These air pollutants can include odors as well as bacteria, mold, smoke and many other impurities.
 Thermodynamic Sterilization (TSS) uses heat sterilization to do its job properly.
 The heat is said to destroy any harmful properties within the air before the air is cooled and then released.